Pilgrimage to Lourdes in France

 Many kinds of visitors come on this journey: simple tourists, those seeking healing, and those seeking to strengthen their faith.
 One thing does not change: people never leave Lourdes empty-handed.
 Some people strengthen their faith, some improve their health, and some find inner peace.

-History of the holy place.
+History of the holy place

 The history of Lourdes goes back to 1858.
 On February 11, a young girl named Bernadette Soubirous saw the Virgin Mary in the Grotto of Massabielle.
 There were 18 apparitions in total.
 The Virgin Mary gave the girl messages.
 Bernadette said that every time the Virgin Mary was so beautiful that she did not want to leave her.
 A pilgrimage tour usually begins with a visit to Bernadette’s home, the Boly Mill, where the girl lived.

-A private tour guide can provide visitors with a wealth of helpful information: addresses and directions, hotel prices, the best transport options, restaurant recommendations, police and embassy phone numbers, where and how to change money, and much more.
+A local private tour guide can provide visitors with a wealth of helpful information: addresses and directions, hotel prices, the best transport options, restaurant recommendations, police and embassy phone numbers, where and how to change money, and much more.
 With a private guide, you do not need to worry about these things.
 The guide is always ready to help where you need support.

 To remember the apparitions of the Virgin Mary in Lourdes, every year on February 11, there is a beautiful celebration: the Feast of Our Lady of Lourdes.
 During the religious ceremonies that fill the whole town, visitors can experience deep, positive feelings.